Culvert Design Guidelines for Ecological Function

 2.1.4.2 Substrate Design

-• Substrate Stability: Culvert substrate material within the crossing structure should remain dynamically stableat all flood discharges up to and including a 50-year flood flow.
-(FHWA 2010).
+• Substrate Stability: Culvert substrate material within the crossing structure should remain dynamically stable at all flood discharges up to and including a 50-year flood flow (Q50).
 For culverted crossings without an adequate upstream sediment supply, the substrate material within the crossing should be designed to resist the predicted critical shear forces up to the 100-year flood.
 For culverts in sand bed channels sediment retention sills may be used if necessary.
-For culverts with slopes 6% or greater, steps and cascade features should be sized and keyed in so not to move up to the 100-year flood event, but if necessary sills can be used to keep footer rock in place (USFS 2008).
+For culverts with slopes 6% or greater, steps and cascade features should be sized and keyed in so not to move up to the 100-year flood event, but if necessary, sills can be used to keep footer rock in place (USFS 2008).
 The use of sills can often be avoided by using large, stable rock.
 FHWA methodology has established design for dynamic stability of the culvert substrate at the design flood as a standard of good engineering practice.
 We maintain that in embedded culverts there is always some sediment movement into and out of the culvert if upstream sources exist but significant movement between upper and lower VAP lines should be designed to occur at the 50-year flow or higher for locations with upstream sediment sources and 100-year flow or higher at locations without sediment sources such as lake outlets.
 Exceptions can exist, for instance “D” type stream with multiple channels on alluvial fans, where a stream simulation approach to streambed design may be more appropriate.

-Figure 7.
+Figure 2-7.
 Two stage channel with V-shaped low flow channel.

 • Low Flow Channel: Substrate material within/under the crossing structure should incorporate a continuous low flow channel that simulates the reference reach to allow for adequate fish passage during minimum flows.
 We recommend using forcing features such as rock bands or rock clusters that are stable up to the 100-year flood for better persistence of the low flow channel over time.
-(Figure 10).
-A “V” shaped thalweg is recommended for channels with the potential for very low flow regimes to prevent aggradation and maximize fish passage during drought conditions (Figure 7).
+(Figure 2-10).
+A “V” shaped thalweg is recommended for channels with the potential for very low flow regimes to prevent aggradation and maximize fish passage during drought conditions (Figure 2-7).
 See Appendix A for more guidance on design of low flow channels.

 • Substrate Gradation: The gradation of the substrate material within a culvert should be designed to be a dense, well graded mixture with adequate fines to ensure that the majority of the stream flows on the surface and the minimum water depth is maintained (FHWA 2010).
-Refer back to Figure 6 for a graphical illustration of this difference between a well graded and gap graded substrate.
-The Fuller-Thompson equation should be used to ensure a minimum void content (See Figure B-5 for example calculations).
+Refer to Figure 2-6 for a graphical illustration of this difference between a well graded and gap graded substrate.
+The Fuller-Thompson equation should be used to ensure a minimum void content (See Figure B-1 for example calculations).
 In addition, the combined gradation should have a minimum of 5% passing the #10 sieve (2 mm).
 (USFS 2008).

-• Retention Sills: If substrateretention sills must be used (for example, sand bed systems or on slopes >6%), they should have a maximum weir height of one half (0.5) of the culvert invert burial depth (i.e. 20% of diameter for round pipes and 10% of rise for pipe arches) (USFS, 2008).Substrate retention sills should be spaced so that the maximum drop between weirs is four inches (4”).
+• Retention Sills: If substrate retention sills must be used (for example, sand bed systems or on slopes >6%), they should have a maximum weir height of one half (0.5) of the culvert invert burial depth (i.e. 20% of diameter for round pipes and 10% of rise for pipe arches) (USFS, 2008).Substrate retention sills should be spaced so that the maximum drop between weirs is four inches (4”).
 Sills should not be used without substrate.
 A 4” drop is the maximum perch for juvenile salmon passage per historic discussions with ADF&G in case there is complete evacuation of sand from the culvert, fish passage is technically possible until the next flood event.
 AFPP experience is that sills can be 1) used in step-pool or cascade environments to help hold steps in place and 2) in sand bed systems to capture sand on the receding limb of flood events for a streambed.
 While USFS guidance indicates that sills should be placed below the lower VAP line, we maintain that in step-pool or cascade environments, sills should be based on where the stability is needed; for a sand bedded channel, it will depend on the longitudinal surveys and minimizing headcut potential upstream.
 (USFS 2008)

-• Maximum Substrate Size: The D100 of the substrate should not exceed the bankfull width divided by 4 (Figure 6) (USFS 2008).
+Maximum Substrate Size: The D100 of the substrate should not exceed the bankfull width divided by 4 (Figure 2-6) (USFS 2008).

 2.1.5 Special Conditions